Cocoa Absolute (Chocolate)

 Food Grade and suitable to be added to food and beverage.

 The chocolate aroma is known to reduce stress and anxiety.
 It may also help reduce appetite cravings and addictive issues.
 We offer this absolute for those who want a food-grade chocolate essence in their personal care products such as soaps, lotions and salves.
+This is a very thick absolute and firms up when cold.
+Warm gently to have it return to liquid.

 The cocoa beans are unsprayed (organically grown but not certified), and the end product is considered "food-grade," although it is not an essential - distilled - oil, but an "absolute.
 Absolutes are solvent extracted products.
 The maximum level of ethanol (grain alcohol) in this Cocoa Absolute is 1.9%.
 According to EWG's Skin Deep, "Potential risks from ethanol in personal care products are significantly smaller than the health risks posed by the consumption of alcoholic beverages."